The best school coding platforms provide a simple way to assist with programming lessons for students of all ages.

 However, while many online courses focus on general curriculum subjects, not so many specifically aim to motivate kids and older students with computer coding, especially when more likely to be an after school activity.

-This is a mistake, as coding and programming are key skills now and demand is expected to increase in the future, especially when it comes to managing cybersecurity and cloud services and SaaS platforms, let alone direct application development.
+This is a mistake, as coding and programming are key skills now and demand is expected to increase in the future, especially when it comes to managing cybersecurity and cloud services (opens in new tab) and SaaS (opens in new tab) platforms, let alone direct application development (opens in new tab).

 Therefore students who can be engaged in coding now can have better potential prospects once they do leave school, either for additional education or directly for the workplace.